bringing diverse groups of people together to explore social change through moving image

 Portfolio of artwork lives here.

-Between 2014-17 i set up Deptford Cinema, a volunteer-run arts cinema, alongside a great many other wonderful folks.
+Between 2014-17 I founded Deptford Cinema, a volunteer-run arts venue, which I set up and ran alongside a great many other wonderful folks.

 I occasionally assist other artists and friends in a technical capacity - as Director of Photography, experimental film consultant, photographer, that kind of thing.
 Details of that work lives here.